Physical Analogue Kolmogorov-Arnold Networks based on Reconfigurable Nonlinear-Processing Units: Methods

 \subsection{Training and Verification}

-All examples are realized using \textit{in-silico} training, i.e., a surrogate RNPU model is used to train the full KAN off-chip.
+All examples are realized using \textit{in-silico} training, i.e., surrogate models of a single or multiple RNPUs are used to train the full KAN off-chip.
 The surrogate model consists of a seven-input, single output MLP with ReLU activations and five hidden layers containing 90 neurons each.
 Both aKANs and MLPs are trained using backpropagation with the Adam optimizer, with learning rates ranging from $10^{-3}$ to $10^{-2}$.
 Initialization includes both random parameter initialization and random selection of the input electrode for each RNPU in the aKAN.

-For regression tasks, we use a batch of 1,000 input samples uniformly distributed across the voltage range of the input electrode for training.
-For classification tasks, we scale the data to the RNPU operating range and split the data into 80\% training and 20\% validation sets.
-The Spirals dataset is generated using a custom script that includes both noise (noise = 1.0 in this work) and a configurable number of turns.
+For regression tasks, we use a batch of 1,000 uniformly distributed input samples across the voltage range of the input electrode for training.
+For classification tasks, we linearly scale the data to the operating range of the RNPU and split the data into 80\% training and 20\% validation sets.
+The Spirals dataset is generated using a custom script that includes both noise and a configurable number of turns.